Content Fragmentation and OTT Streaming – What Broadcasters Need to Know

 There is a possibility that content fragmentation could replace content aggregation down the road.
 In case you’re not familiar, content aggregation is a strategy that involves pooling together media from different sources to be served on one all-encompassing platform.

 Content fragmentation has already led to subscription bundling, which is bringing us back to a situation that is similar to purchasing access to different channels on cable.
-In fact, many television providers include access to different OTT streaming platforms as part of their packages.
+Many television providers include access to different OTT streaming platforms as part of their packages.

 Hulu, ESPN+, and Disney+ already offer a popular subscription bundle, and other major media companies will likely follow suit.

-Our OTT streaming solution includes an easy-to-embed video player that can be added to any site or app.
-We also offer support for video monetization, white-label streaming, reliable video security, and more.
+Are you looking to increase the quality of your OTT streaming?
+You need a professional-grade, complete OTT streaming solution—like Dacast.
+Dacast includes an easy-to-embed video player that you can add to any site or app.
+Furthermore, Dacast offers video monetization, white-label streaming, reliable video security, and so much more.